VeriorPies/MineCloud/minecloud_configuration_packages/Minecraft/README.md

 These are some changes we can do to customize the server deployed.

 *Notes: Although it's possible to install custom mods by replacing `server.zip` and editing `./start_server.sh` before deployment, it's generally more recommend to deploy with a pre-set Configuration Package first and make changes to the VM instance later - As it's not rare that Mods will require some custom configuration to the environment first.
-For more details about how to make changes to the game server after deploying, please check out the "Managing The Server After Deployment" section below.*
+For more details about how to make changes to the game server after deploying, please check out the "Managing the Server after Deployment" section below.*

 ### Vaninlla Minecraft
 #### Changing the Minecraft version